Convergence Analysis of Split Federated Learning on Heterogeneous Data: Experimental Results

 We now compare SFL to FL and SL.
 We consider different combinations of data heterogeneity $\beta\in \{0.1, 0.5\}$ and cohort sizes $N\in \{10, 50, 100\}$.
 The results are reported in Fig. \ref{comparison-three}.
 When data is mildly heterogeneous (i.e., $\beta=0.5$), SFL and FL have similar convergence rates and accuracy performance.
 Note that SL seems to under-perform SFL and FL.
 We think this is mainly due to the catastrophic forgetting issue, which has been observed in \cite{shen2023ringsfl,gao2020end}.

 \textbf{SFL outperforms FL and SL under highly heterogeneous data and a large client number}.
 When data becomes more non-IID (i.e., $\beta=0.1$), SFL-V2 tends to outperform FL and SL.
 The improvement becomes more significant as the cohort size gets larger.
-The client drift issue faced by FL becomes severer when the cohort size and data heterogeneity increase.
-However, SFL can help mitigate the client drift issue by splitting the model and offloading the training to the main server, leading to a better performance than FL.
+The bottleneck of FL is the client drift issue caused by data heterogeneity.
+The bottleneck of SL is associated with the catastrophic forgetting.
+SFL-V2 is a hybrid combination of FL and SL, which can lead to a better tradeoff between client drift and forgetting.
+By appropriately choosing the cut layer, SFL-V2 outperforms FL and SL.
 This observation also indicates that SFL-V2 can be a more appealing solution than FL for practical cross-device systems, as it achieves a better performance while requiring smaller computation overheads from edge devices.

-\textbf{Additional experiments}.
-In Appendix \ref{appendix: experiments}, we further investigate how the epoch number affects the SFL performance.
-In addition, since the results in the main paper are based on the accuracy metric, we additionally show the results using the loss metric and observed similar (but opposite) trends.
-That is, a higher accuracy is associated with a smaller loss.